 - Reflective of personality and individuality

-- Include well-conceived and articulated ideas and concepts
+- Centered on well-conceived and articulated ideas and concepts

 A response to an essay could include a reference to the opportunities provided at St. Olaf and the candidate’s reflection on their understanding of and commitment to the college’s identity and mission.
 In addition, we review the quality of an applicant’s writing when we make merit-based scholarship decisions.

-We require the submission of results of either ACT or SAT scores, with no preference for one over the other.
-Standardized test scores complement a student’s record, and enhance our ability to fully consider applicants from different high schools and regions.
-While they are a required and important component in our application process, they are rarely a singular tipping factor in the admissions process.
+We require the submission of results of either ACT or SAT scores, with no preference between the two.
+Standardized test scores complement a student’s record, and enhance our ability to fully consider an applicant’s intellectual preparation.
+They are the only standardized tool we have to compare applicants from over 1,800 high schools.

-St. Olaf students are very involved — about a third participate in athletics, another third in music, about half in community service and nearly three-fourths in student government or student organizations Obviously, many are involved in more than one area.
+St. Olaf students are very involved — about a third participate in athletics, another third in music, about half in community service and nearly three-fourths in student government or student organizations.
+Many are involved in more than one area.
 We actively seek students who have achieved success in areas outside the classroom.
 This success may have occurred on the playing field, on stage or in the community.
 We are particularly interested in the depth of commitment to an activity, as well as the diversity of experiences a student has had.
 Lengthy and detailed resumes can be submitted, and will be read, but we encourage students to use the appropriate fields on the Common Application to tell us about their involvement.

 What your current teachers and mentors say and write about you carries considerable weight in our admissions process.
 A good recommendation will highlight academic accomplishment beyond the grades reflected on a transcript.
 We look for the same things your teachers look for – participation in class discussions, and the ability to be a leader and a follower in an academic setting.
 One letter of recommendation from a teacher, preferably from someone who knows you well from a class taught in grades 10-12 in an academic subject (English, foreign language, history, social studies, mathematics, or the natural sciences) is the most influential.
 We are also happy to review additional letters of recommendation from people who know you outside the classroom.